What Should You Know Beforehand?

-- Placement of the breast implant
+- Placement of the breast implants

-- Placement of the incision
+- Placement of the breast augmentation incision

-The highly trained plastic surgeons in our network generally offer two or more of the following types of breast implants.
+The highly trained plastic surgeons in our network offer two or more of the following types of breast implants.

-- Less expensive than other implant types
+- Less expensive than other types of breast implants

 - Filled with a sterile solution